monstermash2008/math-tutor-3/TECHNICAL_PLAN.md

 - Create comprehensive test suite for canonical form consistency
 - Implement validation functions to ensure canonical forms are mathematically correct
 - Add debugging tools to visualize canonical transformation process

+**Result:**
+- The canonical form system is now robust, mathematically sound, and production-ready.
+All tests pass, and the engine is ready for Phase 6c and beyond.

 Phase 6c: Intelligent Step Analysis & Enhanced Feedback
 Objective: To implement sophisticated step-by-step analysis that understands what mathematical operations students performed by comparing expression trees, enabling highly specific and pedagogically valuable feedback.